Land Acknowledgement

 HYPERART

-For Nuit Blanche and under the direction of Franco-Manitoban artist Rayannah, Théâtre Cercle Molière is collaborating with the Centre Culturel Franco-Manitobain and Synonym Art Consultation on the HYPERART project.
+For Nuit Blanche and under the direction of Franco-Manitoban artist Rayannah, Théâtre Cercle Molière is collaborating with the Centre culturel franco-manitobain on the HYPERART project.

 Eco-responsible accreditation